'You have to love yourself': How a Kiwi woman lost 31kg in 10 months

 Chanel Hall looks back at photos of herself a couple of years ago and can barely recognise the face looking back at her.

-She's 31.5kg lighter than she was only 10 months ago but says, in her mind, she always felt the way she looks now.
+She's 31.5kg lighter than she was only 10 months ago but said, in her mind, she always felt the way she looks now.

 Still, after nearly one year of daily dedication to her fitness journey, she's learned a thing or two about commitment, resilience and the value of hard work.

-The 25-year-old from Rotorua says she woke up on August 28 last year and decided things needed to change.
+The 25-year-old from Rotorua said she woke up on August 28 last year and decided things needed to change.
 As simple as that.

 "Recently the scales had just hit 120kg and I had a big old slap in the face from reality," she recalls.
 "I knew something needed to change so having family to motivate me was the perfect time to start."